ysono/CarND-T1P2-Traffic-Sign-Classifier-Project/writeup.md

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-Follow along in the notebook at the same location [here](https://ysono.github.io/CarND-T1P2-Traffic-Sign-Classifier-Project/report.html#Output-Top-5-Softmax-Probabilities-For-Each-Image-Found-on-the-Web) and scroll down.
+Follow along in the notebook at the same section [here](https://ysono.github.io/CarND-T1P2-Traffic-Sign-Classifier-Project/report.html#Output-Top-5-Softmax-Probabilities-For-Each-Image-Found-on-the-Web) and scroll down.

 Example of images that yielded ...

 A *large* gap between the two 1st choices and *high* confidence on the 1st choice:

-- `12`.
-This probably owes to the diamond shape that is unique among the classes
+- `12`
 - The non-tricky `18`.
 Notice that this was a success even though this image is skewed in a way that was not accounted for by image generation.

 A *large* gap between the two 1st choices but *low* confidence on the 1st choice:

-- `32`.
-Perhaps it's low because the conversion to 32x32 resolution had left some aliasing.
+- `32`

 A *small* gap between the 1st choices but *high* confidence on the 1st choice: